We work with more than 300 partners to bring you better travel deals

 The cheapest day to fly to Gdansk is usually Tuesday.
 At the moment, Friday is the most expensive.

-At the moment, flights at midday are likely to offer the best value for money for your Gdansk trip.
+At the moment, flights in the evening are likely to offer the best value for money for your Gdansk trip.
 A flight in the afternoon will more often than not be of higher cost.

 The Tricity of Gdansk, Sopot and Gdynia is well known for its rich and magnificent culture along the Baltic Coast in Poland.
 As the capital of Pomerania, Gdansk is a major seaport of Poland.
 The city has been an important one throughout history, most notably when it was the first battle site during the German invasion of Poland that sparked World War II.